Learning Options

 • Stress Physiology & Behavior: Research on stress-response mechanisms and hormone regulation demonstrates how chronic stress can shape behavioral patterns over time, inhibiting a dog’s capacity to process new information.
 By proactively reducing triggers and creating stability in your dog’s daily routine, we foster an environment where they can thrive, learn effectively, and express their natural behaviors without the burden of ongoing tension.

-• Ethology: The study of animal behavior in natural settings underscores how innate instincts and evolutionary pressures continue to guide the behavior of domestic dogs.
-By applying ethological insights—such as understanding natural social structures, predatory drives, and communication signals—we create training strategies and environments that align with a dog’s inherent nature, paving the way for a clearer communication within human households.
+• Ethology: The study of animal behavior in natural settings shows how instincts and evolution still shape the way domestic dogs act today.
+By using insights about natural social structures, predatory drives, and communication signals, we design training strategies and home environments that respect a dog’s nature and make communication clearer within your household.

 Embracing the L.E.G.S.
 Model

-While these scientific perspectives enrich our work, we also incorporate a user-friendly ethological framework, often referred to as “L.E.G.S.”
+While these scientific perspectives enrich our work, we also incorporate a user-friendly ethological framework called “L.E.G.S.”
 (Learning, Environment, Genetics, and Self).
-This model helps you see your dog’s behavior in context—where each factor plays a vital role in shaping how your dog responds to the world around them.
-We adapt these insights into practical, hands-on training plans you can apply in daily life.
+This model helps you view your dog’s behavior in context, where each factor plays a vital role in shaping how your dog responds to the world.
+We then translate those insights into practical training plans you can use in everyday life.

 Session Format